AramZS/thespin/text-datagrid/Artria.markdown

 topic: Contact List
 tags: Verdent
 status: Strong Ally
-brief: Lower-1st Sector EPD Chief, this official isn't quite sure what your deal is, but has found you dependable.
+brief: Multipart being only now reclaiming her identity after years fractured by HC
 ---

 An Elvan Princess, a caster of superior power.
-She was split by HC as part of their attempts to create a closer connection with The Verdent that would allow them to pull things from there into our world and visa versa.
+She was split by HC as part of their attempts to create a closer connection with The Verdent that would allow them to pull things from there into our world and visa vers